leoliu012/15112-TermProject/readme.md

 ## Description:
 This project is a traffic simulation game where users design a road network to efficiently transport cars to their destinations.
-The goal is to minimize the average time cars spend traveling.
+The goal is to minimize the average time cars spend traveling and get as many as possible cars to their destinations.

 ## Features